 A country marked by political instability and natural disasters

-The Republic of Haiti has a total population of roughly 10 million, with roughly 900,000 living in the country's capital, Port-au-Prince.
+The Republic of Haiti has a total population of about 10 million, with approximately 900,000 living in the country's capital, Port-au-Prince.
 Its official languages are Creole and French.

-However, the country has undergone decades of poverty, economic dependence, political instability and nearly 30 years of brutal dictatorship under Francois Duvalier (“Papa Doc”) and his son Jean-Claude (“Baby Doc”).
+Haiti has undergone decades of poverty, economic dependence and political instability.
 It is now the poorest nation in the Americas.

 HIV/AIDS infections had already been one of the leading causes of death prior to the earthquake.
-Due to the disaster, they may now pose an even greater threat.
-At 1.9 per cent, the HIV/AIDS prevalence rate in Haiti is one of the highest in the world.
+After the disaster, they posed an even greater threat.
+2.1 per cent of the population has HIV/AIDS - this is one of the highest rates in the world.